 A guide to pet insurance

 Our furriends at AllAboutCats have just published a must-read report about the wide variety of pet insurance options available in North America.
 It’s a great guide that will help owners weigh their choices effectively.
 And you can read it here.
+For the latest recommendations you might find this great article in MarketWatch helpful.

 And me?
 Well, these days I have a pawsome appetite, and I’m actually a whole pound and a half heavier than before my illness!
 Like I say every day, I’m living the kitty dream.